Demystifying embedded finance

-1. It’s banking at the point of need
+1. It’s finance at the point of need

 Amazon, for instance, have placed their Amazon Pay Monthly option on their checkout page.
 This reduces the bounce rate at this stage in the customer journey, enabling Amazon to convert more browsers into purchasers.
 It’s simply a recipe for more sales.

 2. It’s account creation for a specific purpose

 Embedded finance allows businesses to create accounts (quickly issuing IBANs) and use them immediately for a specific purpose.

 So if a sofa dealer, say DFS, was to sell a sofa on finance, they wouldn’t need to faff around with standing orders and credit cards.
 Instead, in a few clicks, an account could be created, a third party lender could supply the credit, and DFS’s customer would be set up to pay the money back into an IBAN created just for them.
 This customer wouldn’t know the IBAN exists, but its instant creation would enable them to walk out DFS’s door in a matter of minutes – the ease of the experience encouraging them to make a return visit.

 This instant account creation can be rolled out in any industry, through any platform, app or website.
 Businesses can use it to simply enable customers to make seamless purchases on their online marketplace, or they can get inventive: creating accounts for employees to purchase employer-approved benefits or training, or for clients to spend on a range of on-demand services, such as leadership coaching or tech support.

 You’ll have used embedded finance without realising it.
 That’s the magic.
 It’s woven seamlessly into the customer experience so the user experience (UX) is never disrupted.